rslavin/Ball-Roller/README.md

--Velocity over Lifetime in particle system is great for simulating wind -Use Transorm object whenever you are going to spawn something -User StartCoroutine(method) to call other methods
+-Velocity over Lifetime in particle system is great for simulating wind -Use Transorm object whenever you are going to spawn something -User StartCoroutine(method) to call other methods -Objects can only have one Audio source so instead of having multiple sources, you just change out the audioclip and then play it.
+Set it up as a public variable so you can assign it in unity.
+-Pay attention to which object has the Audio listener on it so 3d sounds work better